 Milestone 2: Overview

 In Milestone 2, you will create a device page.
-A device page acts like a homepage for all of your other guide pages and helps readers identify their device.
+A device page acts like a homepage for all of your other guide pages and helps readers find repair information relevant to their device.

-- Correctly capitalized and punctuated the device page title with no extra descriptive words, such as "laptop," "printer," or "camera"
+- Excludes extra descriptive words, such as "laptop," "printer," or "camera"

-- Included thorough information describing the device and its history to educate readers and aid them in identifying their device
+- Includes thorough information describing the device and its background information to educate readers and aid them in identifying their device

 Email Us When...